nomssi/abap_scheme/README.md

 I suggest you
 - [Try Scheme](https://github.com/nomssi/abap_scheme/wiki/Learn-Try-Scheme) or
+- use the Q&A format of [The Little Schemer](https://www.amazon.com/Little-Schemer-Daniel-P-Friedman/dp/0262560992)
 - [Make your own Lisp](https://github.com/kanaka/mal/blob/master/process/guide.md) to really understand how an interpreter works
 - read the _Revised <sup>7</sup> Report on the Algorithmic Language Scheme_, aka [R7RS](http://www.r7rs.org/) or
-- Conrad Barski's <a href="http://landoflisp.com/">Land of Lisp</a> to understand the power of Lisp.
+- Conrad Barski's <a href="http://landoflisp.com/">Land of Lisp</a> to understand the power of Lisp. to get used this powerfull language.

 [![LISP Inside](https://github.com/nomssi/abap_scheme/blob/master/img/lisplogo_256.png)](http://lisperati.com/logo.html)